esteakshapin/Cyber-Security-Final-Project/WORKLOG.md

 ### ***Shapin***
 1. Started processing project.
 Plan the different coding aspects and break up the project
+2. Downloaded processing
+3. Read documentation for Processing.
+Read a quick start.

 # References and Resources Used
 https://cryptocellar.org/simula/